jzsh2000/author-network/README.md

     of the first author of that article.
 If the last parameter is not set, the first author will be chosen.

-    If you are confident that there is no duplicate name for the specified author in pubmed, the pubmed auticle id can be omitted.
-For example:
+    Alternatively, if you are confident that there is no duplicate name for the specified author in pubmed, the pubmed auticle id can be omitted (however, it's not recommended for Chinese names).
+Here is an example:
     ```bash
     python network.py "Yan, Xiyun"
     ```